markNZed/processism-react-three/storyboard.md

 # 6. Section: Overview
 ## 6.1.
 Objective
-Provide an overview of the presentation at the level of sections thus demonstating the notion of a part referencing the whole
+Provide an overview of the presentation at the level of sections thus demonstrating the notion of a part referencing the whole

 ## 6.2.
 Scene: Overview
 ### 6.2.1.
 Objective